5kydriven/alumni-tracker-system/Documents/Chapter-1.md

 ### Definition of Terms

 `Administrator`.
-In this study, it is the one who manage the system, collect data, create a form `Sub-Admin`.
+In this study, it is the one who manage the system, collect data, create a form

+`Sub-Admin`.
 It is the one who send push notification and inform to the alumni.

 `Alumni`.
 In this study means that the former student who has either attended or graduated already in the institutions.

 `Database`.
 This study means that the storage of the system where the researchers can store files.

 `Web-Based`.
 In this study, refers to the network connections of the system.

-Push Notification.
+`Push Notification`.
 This study serves as the command that the researchers used to send notifications to the alumni.

 - include here all the high technical terms that can be seen both in documents and system.
 - must be alphabetical